 - You are welcome to present your work, either a talk or poster, at (for instance) Departmental Seminar Day or an external seminar (e.g. in another Department or Institute) or at a Journal Club (worth 4 points), but this is not compulsory in your second year.
 Should you do so, we recommend that you 'practice' your talk at a research group meeting beforehand.

-- A Beer Talk is compulsory in Year 2 and this is when most students prefer to give one.
+- A talk in the ZoGS series is compulsory in Year 2 and this is when most students prefer to give one.
 (4 points)

 - A poster presentation at the Departmental Graduate Poster Competition is compulsory in your third year (4 points).